Skip to content

 The Last Argument

-Rel provides a number of common operations that operate on the last argument of a relation, For example, the Standard Library includes utilities for the max, min, sum, and average of a relation, taking the last argument of the relation as the value to be aggregated.
+Rel provides a number of common operations that operate on the last of a , For example, the Standard Library includes utilities for the max, min, sum, and average of a relation, taking the last argument of the relation as the value to be aggregated.
 The basic salary stats for the installed player relation can be computed as follows:

 // read query